EstimatedEst. Read Time: 25 minutes

 Play Button

-HOW TO DO IT: Using a dip station, support the weight of your body by grabbing the handles of the station and bringing your feet off the floor, calves crossed.
-Angle your upper body slightly forward as you bend the elbows and lower your body down, and then push up again.
-Maintain proper form and take a couple minutes rest between sets.
+1. Using a dip station, get into dip position, supporting the weight of your body by grabbing the handles of the station and bringing your feet off the floor, calves crossed.

 HIGH TO LOW CABLE CROSSOVER – LOWER CHEST ACROSS MIDLINE